-The delayed recall task began with the presentation of a sample stimulus, either a patch of uniformly colored static dots whose color varied from trial to trial or a patch of gray dots moving with 100% coherence in a direction that varied from trial to trial.
-Data from this task were used to train IEMs to learn the neural bases of perceiving and remembering "color" and "direction of motion."
-We note that it is possible that, when moving dots are presented at high contrast within a circular aperture, as is the case here, it is possible that the signals that support direction-of-motion decoding may not (only) correspond to motion processing but perhaps (also) to other factors, such as the transients generated by appearance/ disappearance of individual dots at the opaque boundary of the aperture (e.g., an aperture-inward bias; Wang, Merriam, Freeman, & Heeger, 2014).
-Importantly, the possible ambiguity about the precise computations underlying the signals generated by this condition are not problematic for interpreting our results, because our interest is not in the neural bases of motion perception, per se, but rather in the neural bases of attention to either of two visual features that had the subjective properties (for the participant) of being categorically different-one reproducible on a color bar and the other with a radial dial-and the objective properties (for the experimenters) of being varied along orthogonal dimensions-values in color space for static dots or direction of motion for color-invariant gray dots.
-For expository parsimony, from this point onward, we will refer to these feature dimensions as "color" and "direction."
+The delayed-recall task began with the presentation of a sample stimulus, either a patch of uniformly colored static dots whose color varied from trial to trial, or a patch of grey dots moving with 100% coherence in a direction that varied from trial to trial.
+Data from this task were used to train IEMs to learn the neural bases of perceiving and remembering "color" and "direction of motion".
+We note that it is possible that, when moving dots are presented at high contrast within a circular aperture, as is the case here, it is possible that the signals that support direction-of-motion decoding may not (only) correspond to motion processing, but, perhaps (also) to other factors, such as the transients generated by appearance/disappearance of individual dots at the opaque boundary of the aperture (e.g., an aperture-inward bias, Wang, Merriam, Freeman, & Heeger, (2014)).
+Importantly, the possible ambiguity about the precise computations underlying the signals generated by this condition are not problematic for interpreting our results, because our interest is not in the neural bases of motion perception, per se, but rather in the neural bases of attention to either of two visual features that had the subjective properties (for the subject) of being categorically different - one reproducible on a color bar, the other with a radial dial -- and the objective properties (for the experimenters) of being varied along orthogonal dimensions - values in color space for static dots or direction of motion for color-invariant gray dots.
+For expository parsimony, from this point onward we will refer to these feature dimensions as "color" and "direction."

-Each trial of the task of primary experimental interest (the MSR task) began with the serial presentation of two 2-D stimuli, each a patch of coherently moving colored dots.
-Next, a "relevance cue" designated what information from the two sample stimuli would be relevant for that trial: the color and direction of either the first or the second sample, or the color of both samples or the direction of both samples.
-Thus, a "relevance cue" indicating " \langle First \rangle " or " \langle Second \rangle " would designate a trial that would require selection of a feature bound to a 2-D object, whereas a "relevance cue" indicating " \langle Color \rangle " or

-"(Direction)" would designate a trial that would require selection of the relevant feature of one from among two objects.
-Following the "relevance cue," each trial proceeded in the same way as many previous D(ual)SR tasks: a first "prioritization cue" indicated which of the two relevant features would be tested by the first recall probe, then a second "prioritization cue" indicated, with a probability of .5, which of the same two relevant features would be tested by the second recall probe (Figure 1).
-For the remainder of this report, we will refer to trials when the "relevance cue" designated the "(First)" or "(Second)" sample stimulus as Bound trials (because they entailed prioritizing a feature that, when perceived in the sample display, was bound to another feature as part of a 2-D compound stimulus) and trials when the "relevance cue" designated the "(Color)" or "(Direction)" of the two sample stimuli as Unbound trials.
+Each trial of the task of primary experimental interest, the MSR task, began with the serial presentation of two 2-dimensional stimuli, each a patch of coherently moving colored dots.
+Next, a "relevance cue" designated what information from the two sample stimuli would be relevant for that trial: the color and direction of either the first or the second sample; or the color of both samples or the direction of both samples.
+Thus, a relevance cue indicating "<First>" or "<Second>" would designate a trial that would require selection of a feature bound to a 2-D object, whereas a relevance cue indicating "<Color>" or "<Direction>" would designate a trial that would require selection of the relevant feature of one from among two objects.
+Following the relevance cue, each trial proceeded in the same way as many previous D(ual)SR tasks: a first "prioritization cue" indicated which of the two relevant features would be tested by the first recall probe, then a second prioritization cue indicated, with a probability of .5, which of the same two relevant features would be tested by the second recall probe (Figure 1).
+For the remainder of this report we will refer to trials when the relevance cue designated the "<First>" or "<Second>" sample stimulus as "Bound" trials (because they entailed prioritizing a feature that, when perceived in the sample display, was bound to another feature as part of a 2-D compound stimulus), and trials when the relevance cue designated the "<Color>" or "<Direction>" of the two sample stimuli as "Unbound" trials.